pkpio/usp/README.md

-# ksctp
+# usctp
-KSCTP - Kernel SCTP is an imitation of the stream control transport protocol of networks in context of USB transfer in kernel space.
+USCTP - USB SCTP is an imitation of the [stream control transport protocol][1] of networks in context of USB transfer in kernel space.

 #What if offers
   - Multiple streams